Bunny880/Mobile-Security-Framework-MobSF/README.md

 * Tim Brown (@timb_machine) - For the iOS Binary Analysis Ruleset
 * Shanil Prasad (@Rajuraju14) - For improving iOS ATS Analysis
 * Jovan Petrovic (@JovanPetrovic) - For sponsoring a server to host mobsf.live

+after cloning the file change the directory to mobsf cd mobsf complte file name then sudo ./setup.sh then ./run.sh 127.0.0.1:8000 thren open the browser and open the file